Simple, Sweet, and Smiling

 Simple, Sweet, and Smiling is the third studio album by American singer-songwriter Kacy Hill.
 It was released independently on October 15, 2021.
 It was preceded by the singles "Seasons Bloom", and "Easy Going".
-The album was made primarily in collaboration with her partner Jim-E Stack, and John Carroll Kirby, collaborating also with Eli Teplin, Ariel Rechtshaid, Mk.gee, and Ethan Gruska.
+The album was made primarily in collaboration with her then-partner Jim-E Stack, and John Carroll Kirby, collaborating also with Eli Teplin, Ariel Rechtshaid, Mk.gee, and Ethan Gruska.

+Background and release

+Hill released two singles in support of the album: "Seasons Bloom" on August 27, 2021, and "Easy Going" on September 24, 2021.
+She released a music video for "Easy Going" on October 27, 2021.